abusaeed2433/JavaBasic/out/production/JavaPractice/n_Regex/info3.md

 - We are given this input:
   ```
   A train carrying 125 men and women was traveling at the speed of
   100 miles per hour.
-The train fare was 75 dollars per person.
+The train fare was 75 dollars per student.
   ```
 - We want to replace number by text like this:
   - `100` by `a hundred`,